axyl-casc/Scheduler-Designer/README.md

 ## Overview

-Our project simulates **non-preemptive CPU scheduling** and provides a dynamic, visual representation of how different scheduling algorithms operate.
+Our project simulates **CPU scheduling** and provides a dynamic, visual representation of how different scheduling algorithms operate.
 The interactive CPU state diagram offers an intuitive way to understand the behavior of these algorithms in real-time.

 ## Features on the Results Page